ray-project/ray/doc/source/cluster/kubernetes/user-guides/config.md

 The resource capacities advertised to Ray may be overridden in the {ref}`rayStartParams`.

 On the other hand CPU, GPU, and memory **requests** will be ignored by Ray.
-For this reason, it is best when possible to set resource requests equal to resource limits.
+For this reason, it is best when possible to **set resource requests equal to resource limits**.

 #### nodeSelector and tolerations
 You can control the scheduling of worker groups' Ray pods by setting the `nodeSelector` and